HTTP-RPC/Lima/README.md

 * Invoke the script (e.g. `"${SRCROOT}/trim.sh" Lima`)

 # Additional Information
 This guide introduced the Lima framework and provided an overview of its key features.
-For additional information, see the the [examples](https://github.com/gk-brown/Lima/tree/master/).
+For additional information, see the [examples](https://github.com/gk-brown/Lima/tree/master/).